H1 Visa: Everything You Need to Know

 Anyone can file a complaint against an employer who breaks these rules by sending Form WH-4 to the local Wage and Hour Division.
 Complaints may then be forward to the Office of the Inspector General, which will work with the Department of Justice to investigate the charges.

 The fees for the H1B visa are also significant.
 The basic filing fee is only $460, but the average application can cost between $1,600 and $7,400 by the end, and there are also attorney fees of between $500 and $3000.
-If you're the person getting the visa, you usually don't have to worry about these fees, but if you're the company who wants to hire a foreign worker, you need to keep these fees in mind when you add up all the costs.
+If you're the person getting the visa, you usually don't have to worry about these fees, but if you're the company that wants to hire a foreign worker, you need to keep these fees in mind when you add up all the costs.

 Frequently Asked Questions